paymoapp/api/sections/projects.md

 A project object has the following attributes:

-Attribute|Type|Notes
+Attribute|Type|Description
 ---------|----|-----
 id | integer | Unique project identifier name | text | Project name
 description | text | Project description
-client_id | integer | Id of the client for whom the project was created active | boolean | If true the project is being active (you can add time to its tasks), otherwise it is archived (you cannot add time to its tasks) budget_hours | decimal number | Project budget in hours price_per_hour | decimal number | Price per hour for the time worked in the project (Note: if a user has a price per hour set, that price per hour will take precedence for the time worked by that user in this project). billable | boolean | Used in reporting.
+client_id | integer | Id of the client for whom the project was created active | boolean | If true the project is being active (you can add time to its tasks), otherwise it is archived (you cannot add time to its tasks) budget_hours | decimal | Project budget in hours price_per_hour | decimal | Price per hour for the time worked in the project (Note: if a user has a price per hour set, that price per hour will take precedence for the time worked by that user in this project). billable | boolean | Used in reporting.
 If true the project is taken into account for unbilled time for a client or project. color | text | An RGB value representing a color for the project when used in charts. users | array | A list of ids of users assigned to the project.
 This list contains also the ids of the managers for this project.